-Education - Students
+Education

-Whilst regulation and technical solutions are very important, their use must be balanced by educating students to take a responsible approach.
-The education of students in online safety / digital literacy is therefore an essential part of the school's online safety provision.
+Whilst regulation and technical solutions are very important, their use must be balanced by educating students to take a responsible approach to their use of IT and online activity.
+The education of students in online safety is therefore an essential part of the school's online safety provision.
 Children and young people need the help and support of the school to recognise and avoid online safety risks and build their resilience.